conxtantyn/Dialer/README.md

 # Call Monitor

-This simple android app keeps a log of your calls and can be accessed via a HTTP server.
+A simple android app that keeps log of your calls and can be accessed via HTTP request within same network.

 ## Root